Muhammad-Talha33/Muhammad-Talha33/README.md

 - 👋 Hi, I’m @Muhammad-Talha
 - 👀 I’m interested in [AI, generative AI, coding, and developing websites]
-- 🌱 I’m currently learning NEXT JS.
+- 🌱 I’m currently learning Python.
 - 📫 You can reach out to me via email at synthsensations777@gmail.com or through my Instagram handle: [@synthsensations].
 - 😄 Pronouns: He/Him
 - 🌟 In my spare time, I'm a digital creator on Instagram, where I share AI-generated images that explore the intersection of technology and creativity.